Updated June 2020

 Many of you have expressed that you have a TON of white grid paper!
-You probably have a large collection of them from the tri-color packs on Snapncrop.
+You probably have a large collection of them from the tri-color packs.
 Or maybe you just have many left overs and don’t know what to do with all of this white paper!
-Although White may seem like a boring or dull option to go with your photos, my goal today is to get you excited about using this color.
+Although white may seem like a boring or dull option to go with your photos, my goal today is to get you excited about using this color.
 So get out your stash of white grid paper and get started with your summer scrappin!

 Idea #1: Spritz It!